Y1Ch6ng/GamePixel/README.md

 Step 2: Click the name "Pixel Adventure" and open it.

-Step 3: Enjoy your game
+Step 3: Enjoy your game and not need to playing whole game level.

 Step 4: Finish the game and “shift + click” below link for give the user testing feedback Questionnaire of User Testing Gaming System